bunty12345-blip/DOCKER-PROJECT/README.md

   world I can view my site it will run until I stop my jenkins site from docker container  OS running on top of linux OS  or  change my

   network adapter from bridge adapter network to NAT network.

+  In addition to this I have developed a virus code .bat extension file which I have used in one of the new launched docker container

+  and that container got shut down and crashed and freezed while other containers were running successfully parallely used here the

+  concept of multi threading and showed how quickly can one launch a new webserver upon its OS getting crashed and terminated and used

+  mounted file part from storage and used it to deploy run the webservices fast.

+  Also in my project I have used the concept of tunneling where I have used ngrok software and used it in linux OS and used ./ngrok http

+  80 to connect to the private IP to public IP convert and host our webservices from anywhere in the world till we run the ngrok cmd.

+  Used this practical to host jenkins server and our personal webservices from mobile and another OS connect view the same site.